herman72/herman72/README.md

 <!--- - 👋 Hi, I’m Mohammad --->
 - 👀 I’m interested in a deep dive into the world of Computer
 - 🌱 I’m always learning Django, Go, and Machine Learning, Data analyst
-- 💞️ I’m looking to collaborate on back-end projects
+- 💞️ I’m looking to collaborate on Data projects
 - 📫 How to reach me: send an email to m[dot]sherafati7[@]gmail[dot]com

 <!---